erindagfoley/candidate-search/README.md

 ## Usage
 This project allowed me to learn how to use React with TypeScript, specifically more about how to use useState and useEffect hooks.

+## Collaborators
+Thank you to Sangeetha Kaliaperumal and Kayvon Kazemini for their assistance in creating this project.

 ## Questions
 Feel free to add any suggestions for this project as it has some bugs.
 If you have any questions about this project, feel free to reach out:
 - GitHub: erindagfoley